 Student Name: Date of Birth:

-Address: Date of Birth.
+Address:

 City: Zip Code:

 Telephone No.: Grade:

 School:

-I understand that the notification wi time a pesticide application is to take place at the school. ll be provided at least 72 hours before the application.
+□ I would like to be pre-notified every time a pesticide application is to take place at the school.
+I understand that the notification will be provided at least 72 hours before the application.

-Signature of Parent/Guardian (if student is unde er 18) Signature of Student (if student is 18 or older)
+Signature of Parent/Guardian (if student is under 18)

-NOTE TO SCHOOL SITES:
+Signature of Student (if student is 18 or older)

-All completed forms should be forwarded CUSD's Director of Maintenance, Operations and Transportation
+NOTE TO SCHOOL SITES: All completed forms should be forwarded CUSD's Director of Maintenance, Operations and Transportation